DJ Disciple: Career

-DJ Magazine included Banks on their list of Top 100 DJs worldwide in 1993 and did his first featured interview the following year.
-He debuted his first single, "When the Music Stops," on Muzik Pushers in 1993.
+DJ Magazine included Disciple on their list of Top 100 DJs worldwide in 1993 and did his first featured interview the following year.
+He debuted his first single, "When the Music Stops" on Muzik Pushers in 1993.
 The song quickly became a club hit in Italy and was picked up by D:vision Records.
 He performed at the Angels of Love club in Naples, Italy that same year.
-Banks produced The Street Experience EP; three of its songs stood out in particular.
-"On the Dancefloor" hit the UK singles charts at #67.
-"Steal Away" was included by Erick Morillo in a Ministry of Sound compilation and "Burning" was licensed to Deconstructed Records in the UK.
+Disciple produced The Street Experience EP; three of its songs stood out in particular.
+"On the Dancefloor" hit the UK singles charts at No. 67.
+"Steal Away" featuring Dawn Tallman was included by Erick Morillo on a Ministry of Sound compilation and "Burning" was licensed to Deconstructed Records in the UK.
 Meanwhile, the Hard Times club in Leeds established a label in 1994.
-One of their first releases was Banks remixing Robert Owens and Michael Watford performing "Come Together".
-The first hit for Banks' own label, Catch 22 Recordings, was "Put Your Hands Up" (1998) by the Black & White Brothers, which he mixed; it sold four million copies.
+One of their first releases was DJ Disciple remixing Robert Owens and Michael Watford performing "Come Together".
+In 1996, he lent his vocals to Basement Jaxx's "Slide Slide" on their EP3 (Atlantic Jaxx).
+The first hit for Disciples' own label, Catch 22 Recordings, was "Put Your Hands Up" (1998) by the Black & White Brothers, which he mixed.

-Banks left WNYE in 1997 to host the Transatlantic Mix on KISS 100 in London with Tony Walker, which was a successful venture.
-Upon returning to the United States, Banks was variously the resident DJ at the Rumpus Room, Flo Lounge, Baroque, Great British House, Spy Bar, Quo, and Lesouk.
-In 2001, he began writing about his experiences on the website Trust the DJ, which eventually gave way to his book Around the World in 150 Clubs, which detailed notable clubs he had played around the world.
-In 2008, he started Next Level Party in Brooklyn and made a YouTube documentary series about his shows.
-In March 2015, Banks released the album My House Music Story, a best of album, and marked thirty years as a DJ that September.
-In October 2016, he became the music programmer for Martha's Country Bakery in the Williamsburg neighborhood of Brooklyn.
-In 2017, his label, Catch 22, celebrated its 20-year anniversary.

-On June 15, 2023, The Beat, the Scene, the Sound: A DJ's Journey through the Rise, Fall, and Rebirth of House Music in New York City, a book written by Banks and journalist Henry Kronk, is scheduled to be released by Rowman & Littlefield.
-It covers club and street culture between the demise of disco and the rise of EDM.
+Disciple debuted as a journalist in Streetsound magazine in their July 1993 issue for his article "Unreleased Tracking - DJs Want to Know".
+In 1997, when Josh Harris acquired Streetsound, Disciple became the first American to vlog internationally on the internet under a new website called Pseudo.com.

+UK garage influence

+DJ Disciple was one of the DJs who comfortably straddles playing across both the house and UK garage spectrums.

+He was embraced by the UKG scene and played guest sets at all the legendary London garage clubs such as Twice as Nice in the Arches in Southwark as well as playing the Gass Club, Horny at Legends, and Cookies & Cream in Vauxhall.

+When the speed garage duo Double 99 (Tim Deluxe and Omar Adimora) sat down to make "Ripgroove", they initially built a drum pattern on an E-mu SP-1200 drum machine using samples from a disc DJ Disciple had given to Liken on a recent trip to America.

+His UKG anthems include "Keep On Movin", a track by the Banji Boyz featuring Brown Girl (alias of Angie Brown; "2 the Bone" by Grant Nelson featuring DJ Disciple himself and his remix of Plutonic's "I'm Addicted".

+Other UK garage collaborations include "Don't Shut Me Out" (DJ Disciple feat.
+Mary Gold), "Dangerous (DJ Disciple 91.5 Mix)" (Tuff Jam feat.
+Mr. X), "Steal Away (R.I.P Remix)" (DJ Disciple feat.
+Dawn Tallman), "Takin' It Back" (R.I.P feat.
+DJ Disciple), and "Desire" (with Jeremy Sylvester).
+Disciple left WNYE FM in 1997 to host the Transatlantic Mix on Kiss 105 in Yorkshire with Tony Walker, which later expanded onto the Galaxy Network across the UK in 1999.